Happypig375/Box3D/README.md

 The box falls from `y = 4` and comes to rest at approximately `y = 1` (sitting on the ground surface at `y = 0`).

 > [!TIP]
 > Box3D is tuned for **meters, kilograms, seconds**.
 Keep moving objects between 0.1 m and 10 m for best results.
-See the [upstream overview](box3d/docs/overview.md) for guidance on units and world size.
+Refer to [Box3D documentation](https://box2d.org/documentation3d) for guidance on units and world size.

 ---